Should a Small Business Outsource Payroll?

-Ensure that employer compliance is maintained.
+Payroll services ensure that employer compliance is maintained.

 An outsourced payroll service provider is more than just someone who helps you with payroll.
 They also provide expertise.
 Compliance is one of the most important services they provide.
 Compliance programs are designed to ensure that standards, codes, regulations, and laws are not violated by the company.

 As far as compliance is concerned, there are two ways to go about it.
 To begin with, you must comply with all applicable laws, regulations, codes, and standards – including those imposed by the federal, state, and local governments.
 In addition to meeting safety and inspection standards, your business must also comply with Equal Employment Opportunity Commission (EEOC) regulations and federal harassment laws.
 As a second step, you should establish policies and procedures that your employees must follow.
 It may be necessary to post safety regulations and other relevant standards, for example, so employees are aware of the standards.
 PTO policies, progressive discipline policies, and drug and alcohol policies need to be written.